 It is estimated that over 3 Billion people follow the beautiful game of football.
-Football is the number one sport in the world with a number of administrators, match officials and other professionals working for the game with great passion and dedication to develop the game globally.
+Football is the number one sport in the world with a number of administrators, match officials, and other professionals working for the game with great passion and dedication to develop the game globally.
 Seeing the rapid strides the game has taken globally, it is predicted that over four billion people will be involved in the game in a decade.
-The opportunity for growth arises from many parts of the world where football is not the no. 1 sport, or is not followed by a large percentage of the population.
-Countries like China, India, Indonesia are among the most populated, while USA, Australia, Canada, Middle-East, even the Caribbean have seen major growth and there is great focus towards football development in all these countries.
+The opportunity for growth arises from many parts of the world where football is not the no. 1 sport or is not followed by a large percentage of the population.
+Countries like China, India, and Indonesia are among the most populated, while the USA, Australia, Canada, the Middle East, and even the Caribbean have seen major growth and there is a great focus on football development in all these countries.